nextgis/webservices_commons/README.md

 # NextGIS Commons
-Common parts from web services
+Django app with common parts from web services

 ## Add to new project